France will soon have an age of sexual consent. Why is it 15?

 What’s driving this?

 Two books in the last year have caused a secondary #MeToo groundswell.
-Both accuse elite French men of past sex with minors: Vanessa Springora’s aptly titled book, Consent: A Memoir, describes her teenage abuse with famed French writer Gabriel Matzneff, and La Familia Grande, by Camille Kouchner tells of the incest her twin brother endured at the hands of Oliver Duhamel, a former member of the European Parliament.
+Both accuse elite French men of past sex with minors: Vanessa Springora’s aptly titled book, Consent: A Memoir, describes her teenage abuse with famed French writer Gabriel Matzneff; and La Familia Grande, by Camille Kouchner tells of the incest her twin brother endured at the hands of Oliver Duhamel, a former member of the European Parliament.
 Both writers say that high society members were well aware of the sexual relationships with minors.
 In response, victims are posting many thousands of childhood incest stories on social media under #MeTooInceste.
 This was preceded by two French men, in separate trials, acquitted on charges of raping 11-year-old girls, spurring public rage.
 The Ministry of Justice is under pressure from survivors’ groups to make consequences more severe.

 So what’s the new law?